Cabernet-1922/CTF-writeup/2024/HKCERT-Qual/misc/My Lovely Cats/README.md

 # My Lovely Cats [200 points] (62 solves)
-get the reverse base64 strings and decode it, get the url inside the message and view the txt file.
+Get the reverse base64 strings from `.mov` file and decode it, get the url inside the message and view the txt file.
 The flag is in the txt file, use one line command to get the flag: \
 `strings DCIM_0017.mov.lnk | grep -oP '[A-Za-z0-9+/=]{20,}' | awk 'NR==2' | rev | base64 --decode | grep -oP 'https?://[^\s]+txt' | xargs curl | grep -oP 'hkcert24{.*}'`